ChainSafe/chainbridge-docs/docs/live-evm-bridge.md

     --resourceId $RESOURCE_ID
 ```

 The relay will wait 10 block confirmations before submitting a request which may take a few minutes on the test network.
+Keep an eye on the `target=XXXX` output in the chainbridge relay window.
+The transfer will occur when this reaches the block height of the deposit transaction.

 The relay will show something similar to below when it picks up a transaction and relays it.
 ![](./img/shell-relaying.png)